xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

             yield s.ReadLine() }
 ```

-Let’s now create a file and a sequence that reads the first two lines of the file on demand:
+Let's now create a file and a sequence that reads the first two lines of the file on demand:

 ```F#
 > File.WriteAllLines("test1.txt", [|"Es kommt ein Schiff";